pryv/app-web-auth3/README.md

 Triggered when user accept to consent to the new app access, it creates the access according to provided username, personalToken and permissionsList (or updates an existing **mismatchingAccess** using its access id).

-Then, register is notified by sending an AcceptedAuthState (which contains the username and the app token) to the poll endpoint (so that the app token can further be retrieved by the app doing polling) and the auth flow ends ([closeOrRedirect op.](closeorredirect-op.)).
+Then, register is notified by sending an AcceptedAccessState (which contains the username and the app token) to the poll endpoint (so that the app token can further be retrieved by the app doing polling) and the auth flow ends ([closeOrRedirect op.](closeorredirect-op.)).

 #### refuseAccess op.

-Triggered when user refuses to consent to the new app access, it notifies register by sending an RefusedAuthState (which contains nothing more than a refuse message) and then ends the auth flow ([closeOrRedirect op.](closeorredirect-op.)).
+Triggered when user refuses to consent to the new app access, it notifies register by sending an RefusedAccessState (which contains nothing more than a refuse message) and then ends the auth flow ([closeOrRedirect op.](closeorredirect-op.)).

 #### closeOrRedirect op.

-If the requesting app specified a returnUrl within the auth request, the current url is redirected to the returnUrl and the result of the auth flow (app token within AcceptedAuthState or message within RefusedAuthState) will be present as query parameters.
+If the requesting app specified a returnUrl within the auth request, the current url is redirected to the returnUrl and the result of the auth flow (app token within AcceptedAccessState or message within RefusedAccessState) will be present as query parameters.

-Otherwise, the auth page is just closed and the requesting app will be able to retrieve the result of the auth flow by calling the polling endpoint on register (since it has been notified about AcceptedAuthState/RefusedAuthState).
+Otherwise, the auth page is just closed and the requesting app will be able to retrieve the result of the auth flow by calling the polling endpoint on register (since it has been notified about AcceptedAccessState/RefusedAccessState).

 ## License